rootslab/qap/Readme.md

 // parser results is an array of starting indexes [ 4, 54 ]
 log( results );

-// use parser with raw buffer
+// use qap with a raw buffer
 qap.setPattern( new Buffer( pattern ) );
 var bresults = qap.parse( new Buffer( data ) );
 assert.deepEqual( results, bresults );